mwd1993/QuykHtml/README.md

 # Example
 Create a Paragraph element, manipulate it in several ways, append it to the display and render the webpage
+Note: The render function will attempt to open the resultant webpage.
+The function also returns the Raw HTML of the website generated.
 ```python

 from QuykHtml import qhtml